amt8u/hugo-blog/content/posts/the-contextual-bias/index.md

-# Excerpt
+---
+title : The contextual bias
+url : the-contextual-bias
-The excerpt for this article should not give you any context or should it.
+summary : The excerpt for this article should not give you any context or should it.
+author: amt8u
+date : 2021-08-22
+draft : false
+tags : ['opinion']
+---

 # The problem
 People often watch various videos on social media platforms and complain about those who can be seen in it but not helping the victim.